Ryan Kerrigan: College career

 Kerrigan attended Purdue University, where he played for the Purdue Boilermakers football team from 2007 to 2010.
 As a freshman in 2007, Kerrigan appeared in 12 games recording 18 tackles and a sack.
 As a sophomore in 2008 he started 11 of 12 games and was an honorable mention All-Big Ten selection after recording 56 tackles, seven sacks and an interception.
 As a junior in 2009 he was a second team All-American by Rivals.com and a first team All-Big Ten selection.
 He finished the season with 66 tackles and 12 sacks.
 Kerrigan was also awarded Purdue's "Pit Bull Award" in 2009, which was given to the player that exemplified and displayed tenacity and tough play.

 After forcing two fumbles against Michigan, Kerrigan became the Big Ten's all-time leader in forced fumbles; his total of 12 forced fumbles set the since-broken Football Bowl Subdivision (FBS) career record.
 Following his 2010 season, he was recognized as a unanimous All-American, honored as the Big Ten Defensive Player of the Year, and won the Bill Willis Trophy.

+In June 2025, Kerrigan was named one of the 79 nominees for the 2026 class of the College Football Hall of Fame.